 Exterior concrete in most cases are textured (broom finish, etc), and as a result acid

-stain can look a little differently than staining interior concrete which is generally
+stain can look a little differently than staining interior concrete which is generally smooth and texture-free.

 Staining Concrete Floor Basics - Staining Process

-Briefly explain the staining process.
+Dave and Mary: Briefly explain the staining concrete floor process.

-application method, you can achieve a wide variety of results.
+Depending on the application method, you can achieve a wide variety of results.